trainingnns/trainingnns.github.io/README.md

 ## Hardware and OS<a name="hard_os"></a>

+The training of neural networks is usually computationally expensive.
+Modern deep learning frameworks have included the possibility to train the neural network in different architectures and devices, in particular, GPUs.
+Although the need of a GPU is generally minor when you are training your first experiments, a real-world application will sometimes need more than one GPU to be trained.
+The advantages of frameworks like [pytorch or tensorflow](#dl_framewokrs) is the compatibility of its code to almost any device.
+Since the software normally used in deep learning is python, one can train neural networks on any operating system, e.g. Windows, OS X and Linux.
+We recommend to use Windows or Linux since currently OS X does not offer an stable GPU version.

+In order to use GPUs for training you need to have a CUDA-compatible GPU from NVIDIA.
+If you have Linux Ubuntu, you can follow this [post](https://askubuntu.com/questions/1288672/how-do-you-install-cuda-11-on-ubuntu-20-10-and-verify-the-installation).
+For Windows 10 users, you can consult this [guide](https://towardsdatascience.com/installing-tensorflow-with-cuda-cudnn-and-gpu-support-on-windows-10-60693e46e781).

+If you are affiliated to an university or a research center you would normally have access to computing clusters with GPUs.
+The main tool you need to know to run your training remotely is [ssh](https://www.hostinger.com/tutorials/ssh-tutorial-how-does-ssh-work).
+If you are interested to have your own Deep Learning Rig, there are affordable ways to build it, this [video](https://www.youtube.com/watch?v=Nz7xzUybpFM&ab_channel=DanielBourke) is a detailed guide to do it.
+There are also some commercially available pre-built deep learning workstatins, for example in Germany there is [AIME](https://www.aime.info/).

 ## Python<a name="python"></a>
 Python is a very popular programming language!
 It is fair to say that most of deep learning research and applications require Python.
 The following chart illustrates the rise of popularity of Python.
 ![](chart_python.png)